 All amounts in these financial statements are presented in Canadian dollars which is the functional currency of the Company.

-Certain prior year figures within the statements of loss and comprehensive loss were reclassified to conform to the current year's presentation.
+The prior year figures for depreciation and general and administrative expenses within the statements of loss and comprehensive loss were reclassified to conform to the current year's presentation.

 (b) Financial instruments